Safi al-Din al-Hindi

 Safi al-Din al-Hindi al-Urmawi (صفي الدين الهندي الأرموي) was a prominent Indian Shafi'i-Ash'ari scholar and rationalist theologian.

-Al-Hindi was brought in to debate at Ibn Taymiyya during the second hearing in Damascus in 1306.
+Al-Hindi was brought in to debate Ibn Taymiyya during the second hearing in Damascus in 1306.
 Taj al-Din al-Subki, in his Tabaqat al-Shafi'iyya al-Kubra, reports him to have said: "Oh Ibn Taymiyya, I see that you are only like a sparrow.
 Whenever I want to grab it, it escapes from one place to another."

 He was praised by Taj al-Din al-Subki, Al-Safadi, Shihab al-Din al-'Umari, Shams al-Din ibn al-Ghazzi, and 'Abd al-Hayy al-Hasani.

 Biography

 Safi al-Din al-Hindi was born in Delhi and completed his Islamic education there before settling in Damascus.
 He visited Egypt and moved to Turkey, where he stayed for eleven years; five in Konya, five in Sivas, and one in Kayseri.
 He arrived in Damascus in the second half of the 13th century and stayed there until he died.

 Safi al-Din al-Hindi studied under Siraj al-Din Urmavi and was said to have indirectly begun his studies with Fakhr al-Din al-Razi, whom he met through his maternal grandfather.

 He was the teacher of mutakallim (theologian) Sadr al-Din ibn al-Wakil (d.
 1317) and Kamal al-Din ibn al-Zamalkani (d.
 1327).

 His students, Ibn al-Wakil and Ibn al-Zamalkani and he, had been directly involved in Ibn Taymiyyah's famous 1306 Damascene trials, which were addressed to restrain Ibn Taymiyyah's relentless anti-Ash'ari polemics.